-The documentation of artifacts created prior to and throughout the testing of a software is called Test documentation.
+The documentation of artefacts created prior to and throughout the testing of software is called Test documentation.
 The testing team uses the test documentation to estimate the testing effort (that is needed), execution progress, resource tracking and test coverage.

 It is a complete suite of documents that allows one to describe and document test planning, test design, test execution, and test results that are derived from the testing activity.

 While it is generally believed that testing is executing the various sections of code on an ad-hoc basis and verifying the results, in actuality, it is a very formal activity which is documented in detail.